goposky/layer7-cicd/README.md

 ```
 As you can see in the output, the following services are defined:
 - 3 gateway containers representing different environments
+- A mysql container that will persist state of the gateway-dev
 - A jenkins container
 - A gmu container that would act as a Jenkins slave
 - An nginx-stub container to serve as stub for automated tests.